By Amy Gorin, MS, RDN

 Have a Party Snacking Strategy

 “When eating at parties, don't go hungry," says Betsy Ramirez, MEd, RDN, owner of Supermarket Nutrition.
 "Drink water and load up on fruits and veggies.
 Pick one or two foods to indulge in.”
+Also use smaller plates for portion control–and choose lean proteins like chicken breast and salmon for holiday meals.

 Use This Dessert Trick